-Glass was chosen to be used in lighting because it reflects and refracts light meaning that the amount of light is amplified.
+Glass was chosen to be used in period interior lighting because it reflects and refracts light meaning that the amount of light is amplified.
 The first glass chandeliers are thought to have been manufactured in a glass factory in Bohemia in the 17th century hence why Bohemian crystal is thought to be the best quality chandelier.
 Waterford lead crystal is also extremely good quality.

 What else do I need to be aware of?

 It is extremely important that the fixings used for the chandelier are more than strong enough for the weight of the light.
-It would be disasterous for the light to fall on anybody passing underneath as it could easily result in a fatality.
+It would be disastrous for the light to fall on anybody passing underneath as it could easily result in a fatality.
 Safety chains can be used to provide a safeguard against fixings that fail - it is advised that the fixings can support much more than the weight of the chandelier.
 All electrical installations should be carried out by a suitably qualified electrician.

 Most chandeliers are supplied in pieces that you have to fit together yourself so it is important to be patient, take your time and follow all instructions carefully in order to achieve the correct result.
 Give the chandelier a quick polish before you hang it.
 The chandelier should also be PAC tested by an electrician or suitably qualified person before installation.

-Not all chandeliers are crystal – some are made from metal, wood and other materials with lamp shades and these can be just as effective as crystal chandeliers and much easier to clean.
+Not all chandeliers are crystal – some are made from metal, wood and other materials with lampshades and these can be just as effective as crystal chandeliers and much easier to clean.

 A brief word of warning - be wary of direct sunlight on crystal chandeliers which in extreme cases can magnify the sunlight and be a fire risk.
 Check your fuse box as you may be putting an extra strain on the existing lighting circuit when installing a large chandelier with lots of lamps.